rooch-network/rooch-network.github.io/docs/00-overview.md

 ![overview](/diagram/rooch-overview.svg)

-The name Rooch is a abbreviation for the combination of Root & Branch, which was the first name of a magazine, also used for a beer.
+The name Rooch is a shortcut for Root & Branch, which was the first name of a magazine, also used for a beer.
 We thought the name was a good representation of the state tree model of the blockchain, and that's why we chose it.

 1. [Why Rooch?](01-why-rooch.md) This document answers this question from the perspective of current public chains scaling solutions and the requirements of Web3 applications.
 2. [What is Rooch?](02-what-is-rooch.md) This document explains the key features of Rooch.